 Chromatic Aberrations and color fringing is the biggest flaw of this lens.
 It actually reminds me a bit of the Kamlan 50mm f1.1 in that they both give purple and green CA in high-contrast situations, especially wide open, or in the corners when stopped down to f5.6.

-In the above image, you can see some on Kalina’s hair.
-Stopping down helps get rid of it, but it is something you will have to deal with in high-contrast details and it will require some manual defringing in Lightroom, which could take up to 4 seconds of your time.
+In the above image, you can see some of it on Kalina’s hair.
+Stopping down helps get rid of it, but it is something you will have to deal with in high-contrast details and it will require some manual defringe in Lightroom, which could take up to 4 seconds of your time.

-You won’t see this in every image, it usually occurs when it’s very bright out or when there is significant edge contrast.
+You won’t see this in every image; it usually occurs when the light is very bright or when there is significant edge contrast.

 Art & Character